kodous/GetTorrentMovies/README.md

 * tv series are downloaded from https://www.1377x.am and movies are downloaded from https://yifyddl.co/

 # Getting Started
-* ResultsPageScrapper: it's a class that analyzes the page of the results sorted by the added date
+* SeriesManager: it's a class that analyzes the page of the results sorted by the added date
-* TorrentPageScrapper: it inherits from ResultsPageScrapper and analyzes the page of the torrent in order to get the link of the magnet torrent
+* TorrentPageScrapper: it inherits from SeriesManager and analyzes the page of the torrent in order to get the link of the magnet torrent
 * IMDBSeries: it looks for the next tv episode to download on the IMDB server if the airing date had passed
 * JSONManager: it saves, updates and reads a json file, where the tv series are saved, this way, the next time you want to download an